maxravel/portfolioPage/README.md

 # portfolioPage
 simple portfolio page with mountains

-styling form, submin button; done
+- styling form, submin button; done
-styling top button; done
+- styling top button; done
-about section background to 6 pics flexbox wrap;  done
+- about section background to 6 pics flexbox wrap;  done
+- text after click in about section; done

 to do: validate form;
 to do: upradge slider;
 to do: work on style;
-to do: work on section about - text after click;
+to do: upradge about effects;